micho0802/Stroke_detection/README.md

-- Problem Statement: Stroke is a critical medical emergency that requires prompt treatment, but many stroke victims face delays in care due to late recognition of symptoms and challenges in accessing emergency services.
-This lack of timely intervention remains a significant barrier to improving stroke outcomes.

-- Proposal: Leveraging recent advancements in AI and machine learning, we propose a platform for early stroke detection and fast emergency response.
-This platform uses AI-driven facial analysis and medical history data to detect potential stroke symptoms, alert users, and direct them to nearby emergency facilities, ensuring faster intervention and better patient outcomes.

 ## 2. Dataset
 - Facial dataset: The dataset comprises 5029 images across two classes—acute stroke and non-stroke cases.
 Data augmentation techniques, such as flipping, rotation, and scaling, were applied to enhance model accuracy by diversifying and strengthening the dataset to more accurately reflect real-world scenarios.